MoniMurray/shopping-list/README.md

 This is the place to make a note of anything you have done with accessibility in mind.
 Some examples include:

-Have you used icons and added aria-labels to enable screen readers to understand these?
-Have you ensured your site meets the minimum contrast requirements?
-Have you chosen fonts that are dyslexia/accessible friendly?
+I have used [fontawesome](https://fontawesome.com/search?q=checkbox&o=r&m=free) icons in my application and to each icon I have added aria-labels to enable screen readers to understand them.
+I have endeavored to ensure the application meets the minimum contrast requirements between background and text colours.
+I have chosen font sizes and type that are dyslexia/accessible friendly, for example there are no buttons or text that are in all capitals.

-Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 **TECHNOLOGIES USED**<a name="technologies"></a>